What makes All Saints' unique?

 Although ASDS facilitates access to these programs, all arrangements are made directly with the individual program provider and all payments are made separately from ASDS tuition and fee payments.
 Program costs are set by the provider and vary based of the provider’s overhead.
 Examples of such programming include, but are not limited to:

-The All Saints’ Day School is fortunate to have Kate Keck on staff.
-Kate has a mastery of the Spanish language tempered by her love for young children and a unique understanding of just how to teach them.
-Two of her three children have passed through our hallways en-route to their current public schools.
+The All Saints’ Day School is fortunate to have Mercedes Tarantino on staff.
+Mercedes has a mastery of the Spanish language tempered by her love for young children and a unique understanding of just how to teach them.
 Having her on board to teach each class once each week is a real gift to our school.

 Parents are given the opportunity to extend their child(ren)’s school year to more closely match the calendar of the Virginia Beach City Public Schools through participation in June DAZE.